ENG 202 Option 3: The Embodied Track

 You should never miss a performance (!), but on the off-chance that you do, whatever the reason may be, I will switch you automatically to the Philological Track.
 This will invalidate any Embodied Track work you’ve done during that half-term; you’ll have to turn in an essay instead, following the Philological Track guidelines and deadlines.
 Be sure you are aware of every performance date ahead of time—the final one, of Beowulf, may occur on a Thursday (“makeup Monday”); everyone on the Embodied Track for the second half of term must be able to attend on that day.

-In addition to our weekly scheduled full-cast rehearsals, students are expected to convene regularly on their, once or twice per week, in small groups — to practice lines and review or add to staging.
+In addition to our weekly scheduled full-cast rehearsals, students are expected to convene regularly on their own, multiple times per week, in small groups — to practice lines and review or add to staging.
 IMPORTANT: The bulk of the work you will be doing for the Embodied Track will happen in your individual preparation and in the small-group rehearsals you and your classmates schedule independently.
-I expect each Embodied Track participant to put in a great deal of independent work — certainly the amount of work equivalent to what a diligent student would otherwise be spending on an essay, and probably considerably more than that — in order to achieve the tasks I specify below, along with any other tasks or responsibilities I assign during the rehearsal process.
+I expect each Embodied Track participant to put in a great deal of independent work — considerably more than the amount of work equivalent to what a diligent student would otherwise be spending on an essay — in order to achieve the tasks I specify below, along with any other tasks or responsibilities I assign during the rehearsal process.
+Those who do truly put in the additional work required for this Track tend to have higher average grades than the other Tracks as a result, though, and the work tends to be much more fun.

 Course Requirements/Grading Weight